YukariSonz/Network_Diag/README.md

 # Network_Diag
-A mini program that capture the packets and analyse if the system is attacked by DDoS
+A mini program that capture the packets and analyse if the system is attacked by DDoS with GUI

 # Configure